 - Care will be taken in accordance with the Data Protection Act 1998 and associated legislation to ensure that confidential or case-specific information that could identify individual organisations, children, young people, or families is not included in minutes or other CAPE information, unless that information is already in the public domain

-- Membership records will be held and managed according to principles of the Data Protection Act 1998.
+- Membership records will be held and managed according to principles of the Data Protection Act 2018 and GDPR.

 - Individuals who have undertaken this type of role may join or continue to be a member if their current work enables ongoing development of knowledge or skills relevant to the aims of CAPE